Director of Genomics Facility

 From 2008 until August 2017 he worked at the world renowned Wellcome Trust Sanger Institute in Hinxton, near Cambridge, and was a member of the 1000 Genomes Project Consortiums and the gorilla sequencing team that published several high profile papers.
 His research focuses on human population and evolutionary genomics and over the past decade he has analyzed DNA variation in worldwide ethnic and linguistic groups in order to understand their origins and relatedness.
 He continues to maintain his interest in South Asian population genetics and high-altitude adaptation in the Himalayas.
 At Monash University Malaysia he is developing projects in evolutionary and disease genomics.
 The aim is to analyze DNA variations in humans and other species to ascertain their origins, migration patterns, and improve our understanding of genetic factors involved in the host pathogen interactions.

 She joined the team in July 2017 and is currently responsible for all of the wet lab assignments; from sample collection, nucleic acid extraction, library preparation up to sequencing.
+In mid-2021, she was promoted to Assistant Manager to manage the operation of the lab particularly in research and technical services.

 As a graduate from Monash Malaysia with BSc (Biotechnology), Wilhelm had grown fond of the work in Bioinformatics during his final year of studies.
 With his interest, together with the support of MUMGF, he had the opportunity to work with a project right after he finished his final exams in Dec 2014.
 He then continued working as a Research Assistant in 2015, familiarizing with the pipelines used in the field of Genomics and Bioinformatics while applying all the relevant skills acquired throughout his academics years.